 Although you can change money at the arrival area of the airport, better rates are available in the city.
 Kathmandu also has an abundance of ATM machines if you do not wish to carry cash.
 We suggest that you bring only a small amount of cash (except trip cost) for your arrival if you would like to offer tips to the airport escort and driver.

-Yes, a representative of Vista Trek will be at the airport to welcome you and transfer you to our hotel.
-Our staff will have signboard with your name and the Vista Trek logo.
+Yes, a representative of High Camp Adventure will be at the airport to welcome you and transfer you to our hotel.
+Our staff will have signboard with your name and the High Camp Adventure logo.

 Most visitors to Nepal arrive in the autumn months of September, October and November when weather is stable and mountain views and scenery are at its most vibrant.
 Spring is the second most popular time of year when weather is favorable and rhododendrons (Nepal’s national flower) are in bloom.
 The monsoon season is from June to September and is an appropriate time to head north of the mountains into the rain shadow.
 The winter months are cooler with less crowds but still with good mountain views.